 Martin Tomisch, Madeleine Borthwick

-This handbook documents 80 methods used in design innovation projects leading to the design of new products or services.
-It is the first publication to bring together methods, tools, and case studies that involve multiple disciplines and perspectives – from product and service design to interaction and user experience design.
-In this revised edition, the authors look beyond the human-centered design paradigm and include perspectives from humanity centered design.
-This extended focus introduces readers to design methods for considering the broader ecosystem in which products and services are used, including the use of natural resources, ethical concerns, and the long-term impact of design decisions.
+In this revised edition, the authors look beyond the human-centred design paradigm and provide an introduction to life-centred design.
+This extended focus is reinforced through design methods for considering the broader ecosystem in which products and services are used, including the use of natural resources, ethical concerns and the long-term impact of design decisions.